 To filter the collected viral supernatant, pass it through a 0.45-micrometer syringe filter [1].
 Add 8 micrograms per milliliter of polybrene and 1 to 100 dilutions of HEPES (Hepes) buffer to the filtered supernatant [2].

-Talent passing the viral supernatant through the filter.
+Talent passing the viral supernatant through the filter. + 2.13.2 shots)

-Talent adding polybrene and HEPES to the filtered supernatant and gently swirling to mix.
+Talent adding polybrene and HEPES to the filtered supernatant and gently swirling to mix. (labelled as 2.13.2-A)

 Spin the 24-well T cell plate for 7 minutes at 950 g [1].
 Then, carefully collect and save the supernatant without dislodging the T cells [2].